 Branded content is designed to target specific demographics, customers, or employees.
 Just because it’s “corporate” communications doesn’t mean it has to be unimaginative.
 There is no rule that says an employee engagement video can’t be unique, a company narrative can’t be emotional, or a facility tour can’t be entertaining.
 If there was such a rule, I’d be breaking it every day.
 I listen to the needs and objectives of the client, and write content that is designed to exceed expectations.
 I make it a habit to produce detailed storyboards, so every decision maker has a chance to approve the creative direction before shooting begins.
 I’ve been fortunate to develop content for financial firms, across health care, in the industrial space, and for a myriad of Fortune 500 brands.
 Clients have included: Nielsen, Sprint, Hertz, SONIC Restaurants, Aetna, Buffalo Wild Wings, DuPont, and many more.

 Today’s tighter budgets have forced clients to hire producers who can wear many hats.
 I believe my background of experience lends itself to the changing needs of the industry.
 Back in 1994, I served as a post-production producer, where I became familiar with every aspect of the video post-production process, from estimates and rough editing to color correction and audio post.
 In 1996 I launched a music company and served as an executive producer for a wide range of music pieces and radio commercials.
 I’ve produced motion graphics projects firm for a bit, getting to know the possibilities within Cinema 4D, After Effects, and other programs.
-Finally, I’ve been the executive producer on dozens of productions.
+Finally, I’ve served as an executive producer on dozens of productions.
 I have years of experience casting, finding the right locations, and contracting the best crews for every project.

 EDITING | SHOOTING | GRAPHICS